A short history

 Storey G2 is a contemporary art organisation based in Lancaster, in North West England.
-It commissions artists of international repute to work with local people to explore features of the area which illuminate global social issues.
+It commissions artists to explore features of the area which illuminate global social issues.
 So far, these have been about landownership.
-It recently completed a project entitled "Landed (Freeman's Wood)".
+The first was entitled "Landed (Freeman's Wood)".
 The current project is “Landed (Cadastral Maps)”.

 Details of this programme are on the ‘past’ section of this website.

 In 2007-09 the building was refurbished to become the Storey Creative Industries Centre.
 We expected that this change would provide a supportive context for our further development, but unfortunately the physical gallery received negligible improvement, and we were faced with a decrease in space, increase in rent, and cuts in funding.

 So we moved out of the building in 2013 and took a new direction, shifting our focus away from exhibition delivery towards an engagement with social issues.
 To reflect this change in activity, we changed our operating name to StoreyG2.

 The project, Landed (Freeman's Wood), took the situation of conflict over a local plot of land as an appropriate example through which to explore the topic of landownership and its effects on people’s lives.